 Note: Treatment at an outpatient clinic could cost an additional copayment or coinsurance to that facility.

-How Much is a Medicare Part D Prescription Drug Plan
+How Much Does Medicare Part D Prescription Drug Plan Cost in New York?

 For Individual, Joint, or Married and Separated, see income specifics below.
 For those with higher income could pay more.